mozilla/remote-settings/docs/adr/adr_004_server_side_filtering.md

 Unlike *Option 1*, the additional collections are read-only.
 Editors publish data in the main collection, and a scheduled job will copy the records at regular intervals to the side collections using filters.

 The [`backport_records` cronjob](https://github.com/mozilla-services/remote-settings-lambdas?tab=readme-ov-file#backport_records) copies records from one collection to another and signs it.
 It can take querystring filters as parameters in order to only copy of subset of the source.
+With this solution, we would configure manually one cronjob instance of `backport_records` for each side collection.

 For example, if records have `regions` and `locales` fields: